 Lightest Canoe Material

-The lightest canoe made is probably made out of Kevlar or a Kevlar composite.
-Kevlar’s 20% lighter than fiberglass, which is itself lighter than aluminum.
+The lightest canoe made is probably made out of Kevlar material or a Kevlar composite.
+Kevlar is 20% lighter than fiberglass, which is itself lighter than aluminum.

-UPDATE: The lightest canoe I could find was the Wee Lassie 10’6″ canoe from Ultralight Paddling.
+UPDATE: The lightest canoe I could find was the Wee Lassie 10’6″ canoe from Wenonah Canoes.
 It’s made from a Kevlar/Carbon Hybrid material and weighs in at 9-14 pounds.